Graduate Program in Communication Sciences and Disorders

 A total of 32 credits of academic coursework plus 20+ credits of clinical practicum over 5 semesters are required for the completion of the M.A.

 The University of Texas at Austin offers an interdisciplinary Doctor of Audiology (Au.D.) that consists of a minimum of 100 semester credit hours beyond the bachelor's level.
 The degree program focuses on academic and clinical education for those entering the profession of audiology.

 Our program is built on an apprenticeship model.
-Each doctoral student has a mentor who acts as the students' primary advisor and teacher.
-The faculty member you choose to mentor you during your graduate program is the best person to answer specific questions about what your individual program might look like.
+Each doctoral student has a mentor who acts as the students' primary advisor and instructor.
+The faculty member who's research aligns with your research interest is the best person to answer specific questions about what your individual program might look like.
 You may contact our faculty with your questions or concerns.